silentgameplays/Simple-Arch-Linux-Setup/README.md

  * sudo systemctl enable teamviewerd.service

  * sudo systemctl start teamviewerd.service
+# (Optional) Install neofetch and spectacle if you need them:

  * sudo pacman -S gvfs-mtp neofetch spectacle

 # 34. Update the whole system using:

 * sudo pacman -Syu

 # OR

 * sudo pacman -Syyuu

 # (Optional) Check the history of CLI:

 * history

 # 35.(Optional) Clear terminal by using:

 * clear

 # 36.Auto-mounting drives the easy way: